aJClibre/feedback/README.md

 * sidebar-v2
 * Leaflet.awesome-markers-2.0

-Open the index.html file in a navigator to test it.

 ##Install

-After extract the zip modify put the feed-x.x.x folder in the web folder.
+1. Extract the zip and put the feed-x.x.x folder in your web application folder.
-Edit your index.html to add the required libs.
+2. Edit your index.html to add the required libs.
-Edit feed-X.X.X/js/feed.fake.js to modify the reports.
+3. (option) Edit feed-X.X.X/js/feed.fake.js to modify the reports.
-Add files in doc/ to modify images and documents
+4. (option) Add files in doc/ to modify image and document reports

+##Changelog
+####0.0.1 (2015-10-14)
+* Initial version

 ##License